 After cutting, place each tile in its spot and repeat for the rest of the open spaces until you have completed laying the carpet tiles for the entire room.

-And that's it!
-As you've seen, installing carpet tiles is extremely simple.
-Almost anyone can do it and it's actually very satisfying when you do it yourself for the first time.
+To conclude, you’ve learned how to install carpet piles.
+Besides, we’ve discussed what carpet tile is and what structure it has.
+As you’ve seen, installing carpet tiles is extremely simple.
+Almost anyone can do it and it’s very satisfying when you do it yourself for the first time.